K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 ### <a name="321"/>3.2.1.
 Package

-Package refers to the function of making a buildpack into a single compressed file or the compressed file itself.
+Package refers to the function of making a buildpack into a single zipped file or the zipped file itself.
 The purpose of the build pack package is as follows: first is to make it registerable as a system build pack, and second is to support build pack compilation in a network-disconnected environment.
 The developer may additionally implement the following package functions on the buildpack.